 Walter Segal Trust (web site needing some TLC)

 Architype architects were the designers of the Brighton Hedgehog project and are a ground breaking ecological design company!
-See their ’Pioneering self build schemes‘ page for lots more photos of it being built.
+See their ’Community Self-Build Projects: Hedgehog and Diggers‘ page for the ‘Diggers’ project and ‘Hedgehog’.

 Project sheet – various examples